paulb00th/galapagos/content/en/about/the-team.md

 Apart from instruction, I love exploration diving, sailing, and kayaking.
 So, when not working, I can most often be found indulging these interests in the expansive and fascinating bay adjacent to Puerto Ayora.

-Apart from working with Claudia and Juan-Carlos, I’m employed at the town’s Hyperbaric Chamber where I’m a certified operator.
+Apart from working with Claudia and Juan-Carlos, I’m employed at the town’s [SSS Hyperbaric Recompression Chamber](https://www.sssnetwork.com/pages/galapagoshome.html),  where I’m a certified operator.

 *Image - Mathieu Idrovo*